Isteaq/Dispatch-Automation/README.md

 # Dispatch-Automation
-This application automatically pulls driver data from the client website into the local Google Sheets spreadsheet.
+This application automatically pulls driver into the local Google Sheets spreadsheet.